mtvector/GhostOfMT/README.md

 * SegRegPar

-    * A parallelized and version of Ning Leng's Segmented Regression implementation, modified to fix problems with endpoints
+    * A parallelized version of Ning Leng's Segmented Regression implementation, modified to fix problems with endpoints

 * Data